 A Different Type of Canning

 The mother of one of my friends’ stepped in to provide instructions.
-There were two basically two ways to preserve food, using jam covers or reused jars.
+In Ireland, there were two ways to make preserves, using jam covers or reused jars.

 Here is how it was done: